SPOTLIGHTBENJAMIN MACHTA, A LEWIS-SIGLER THEORY FELLOW, PROPOSES THEORETICAL MODEL

 March 30, 2015: The action potential is widely understood as an electrical phenomenon.
 However, a long experimental history has documented the existence of co-propagating mechanical signatures.
 Full Story.

 The Lewis-Sigler Fellow program is used to attract early career scientists to the Institute with diverse backgrounds and exceptional promise, people who will eventually populate the new interdisciplinary field of integrative genomics.
 They are largely drawn from the ranks of recent Ph.D. graduates, and conduct their independent research under the mentorship of the Institute.
 Appointments are for a non-renewable term of 5 years.
 The Institute provides an exceptional, one-of-a-kind interdisciplinary environment and research funds for these term appointments.
 In addition, the Lewis-Sigler Fellows play an important role in the undergraduate teaching mission of the Institute, developing the laboratory components and running the precepts for the Integrated Science Curriculum.

 Please visit the Princeton University Job Website to view all available opportunities, and to formally apply.

-Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
+Princeton University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.